flabbet/Unitsman/README.md

 # Creating new Units

-Units .jsons are pretty simple to understand, check out existing ones for reference.
+Units jsons are pretty simple to understand, check out existing ones for reference.